egison/egison/README.md

 For more information, visit <a target="_blank" href="http://www.egison.org">our website</a>.

-## Non-Linear Pattern-Matching against Unfree Data Types
+## Non-Linear Pattern-Matching against Non-Free Data Types

-We can do non-linear pattern-matching against unfree data types in Egison.
+We can do non-linear pattern-matching against non-free data types in Egison.
-An unfree data type is a data type whose data have no canonical form, a standard way to represent that object.
+An non-free data type is a data type whose data have no canonical form, a standard way to represent that object.
 It enables us to write elegant programs.

 ### Twin Primes